-Food safety is the top priority for the Environmental Health Department as we work with almost 400 local food establishments.
+Retail Food Safety Food safety is the top priority for the Environmental Health Department as we work with more than 400 local food establishments.

 Each year establishments receive unscheduled inspections by Environmental Health inspectors.
 Inspections address safe food handling practices and the physical condition of the facility.
 In addition to identifying problems in the operation, inspectors talk with food handlers about food safety practices that can lead to safer food.
 Any serious problems are required to be corrected or the owner will face the possibility of civil penalties and / or closure in very rare situations.
 Restaurant inspection results are available here.